SamanthaBird/QA-Candidate-Tests/README.md

 ## Task 2 - Automation test
 **Time allowed:** 1.5 hours

 If you have previous automation experience with Java and Selenium, create as many automation scripts as possible for the test cases you created in task 1.
-You can use the files in this repositry as a guideline.
+You can use the files in this repository as a guideline.
 Download and update them as required and send over to the email above.